Tune FIS Tree at the Command Line

 Load the data.
 Each row of the dataset obtained from the repository represents a different automobile profile.

-data contains 7 columns, where the first six columns contain the following input attributes.
+data contains 7 columns, where the first six columns contain the input attribute values.
+The final column contains the predicted MPG output.
+Split data into input and output data sets, X and Y, respectively.

 X = data(:,1:6); Y = data(:,7);